CLF is fighting to protect everything we love about New England, from our families to our environments.

-The science is clear: If we don’t collectively cut climate-damaging emissions to net-zero by 2050, our health, our economy, and our children’s future will suffer.
+The science is clear: If we don’t drastically cut carbon pollution, we put our health, wallets, and future on the line.

 Our Solutions

-We can and must transition our economy to one run on clean-renewable energy – while ensuring that no New Englander is left behind.
+We can and must upgrade to clean, renewable energy while ensuring that no New Englander is left behind.
 But we won’t get there through individual actions alone.
-That’s why CLF is tackling the root causes of the climate crisis and pushing clean energy solutions at the state and regional levels.
+That’s why CLF is tackling the root causes of climate change and pushing clean energy solutions at the state and regional levels.

 Today, we are:

-• BUILDING OUR CLEAN ENERGY FUTURE: We’re pushing for economy-wide change through policies and projects that boost low-cost local clean energy, save families and businesses money, and create good-paying jobs.
+• BUILDING OUR CLEAN ENERGY FUTURE: We’re pushing New-England-wide upgrades through policies and projects that boost low-cost, local clean energy, save families and businesses money, and create good-paying jobs.

-• GETTING READY FOR CLIMATE IMPACTS: We’re making sure our communities can bounce back from the climate fallout we can no longer avoid – so New Englanders can not only survive but thrive in a changing climate.
+• GETTING READY FOR CLIMATE IMPACTS: We’re making sure our communities can bounce back from extreme weather we can no longer avoid – so New Englanders will not only survive but thrive for generations to come.

 Our Vision

-We’re working towards a New England powered by affordable, homemade energy, with a thriving economy built on innovation and invention – a New England where our communities are healthy and safe and our environment fortified against the impacts of our changing climate.
+We’re working towards a New England powered by affordable, clean, homemade energy like solar and wind.
+A New England where our communities are healthy and safe, and our environment is fortified against the impacts of our changing climate.
+A New England where our children and grandchildren can enjoy everything we love about our region today.
 This is the future CLF is fighting to create.

 What We’re Up Against

-Climate change is taking the very things that we all love most about New England and turning them on their heads.
-Bigger and more erratic storms are flooding our streets and costing us millions of dollars in disaster clean-up costs.
+Climate change is upending everything we love most about New England.
+Bigger and more erratic storms are flooding our streets and costing us millions in disaster clean-up costs.
 More intense heatwaves are threatening our health, triggering respiratory problems, heat exhaustion, heart attacks, and more.
-Warming waters are pushing fish and other species north, while warming temperatures could shift and compromise growing seasons for core New England crops, from maple syrup to blueberries.
+Warming waters are pushing fish and other species north, while higher temperatures could shift and compromise growing seasons for core New England crops, from maple syrup to blueberries.

-To truly create systemic change on the climate crisis at the local, state, and regional levels, it will take an extensive toolbox of skills in the law, policy, and the markets – the very skills that CLF has spent more than 50 years developing and honing.
+To truly create systemic change on climate change at the local, state, and regional levels, it will take an extensive toolbox of skills in the law, policy, and the markets – the very skills that CLF has spent more than 50 years developing and honing.